austinlyons/dcjs-leaflet-untappd/README.md

 screenshot](img/demo.png)](https://austinlyons.github.io/dcjs-leaflet-untappd)

 # Tutorial
 Have you ever wished you could make a decent looking web-based data visualization?
-Are you a graduate student who wants to impress your advising professor and research team?
+Maybe you're a graduate student who wants to impress your advising professor and research team?
 Or an MBA who wants to go beyond Excel charts?
 Wish no longer.
 This tutorial assumes only rudimentary knowledge of HTML, CSS, and JavaScript.
 We'll start with the HTML & CSS, but if you want to skip down to the fun JavaScript stuff go right ahead.